tensorflow/datasets/docs/api_docs/python/tfds/core/NamedSplit.md

 Defined in [`core/splits.py`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/core/splits.py).

-Descriptor corresponding to a named split (train, test,...).
+Descriptor corresponding to a named split (train, test, ...).

 Each descriptor can be composed with other using addition or slice.
 Ex: